Liquid Node Setup (Advanced)¶

 Depending on your system set up, you may have to change the permissions on the files before they will run.

 You can run Liquid as a normal desktop application.
-It is worth noting that the actual application may appear in your installed apps list as ‘Elements Core’.
+It is worth noting that the actual application will appear in your installed apps list as ‘Elements Core’.

 You should now be set up to start using your node.

 You can connect it to the live Liquid network by setting

 chain=liquidv1 and letting it sync its local copy of the Liquid blockchain.

 Enabling Peg-in Validation¶

 This section will show you how to enable your Liquid node to validate peg-ins against a Bitcoin node.
 This is not mandatory, but it an important part of Liquid network security.